zeek/zeek/script-reference/types.rst

     arbitrary binary data.

     String constants are created by enclosing text within a pair of double quotes (").
-A string constant cannot span multiple lines in a Bro script.
+A string constant cannot span multiple lines in a Zeek script.
     The backslash character (\\) introduces escape sequences.
-Bro recognizes the following escape sequences: ``\\``, ``\n``, ``\t``, ``\v``, ``\b``, ``\r``, ``\f``, ``\a``, ``\ooo`` (where each 'o' is an octal digit), ``\xhh`` (where each 'h' is a hexadecimal digit).
-If Bro does not recognize an escape sequence, Bro will ignore the backslash ("\\g" becomes "g").
+Zeek recognizes the following escape sequences: ``\\``, ``\n``, ``\t``, ``\v``, ``\b``, ``\r``, ``\f``, ``\a``, ``\ooo`` (where each 'o' is an octal digit), ``\xhh`` (where each 'h' is a hexadecimal digit).
+If Zeek does not recognize an escape sequence, Zeek will ignore the backslash ("\\g" becomes "g").

     Strings support concatenation (``+``), and assignment (``=``, ``+=``).